-How you are appointed has a bearing on what benefits you will receive and sometimes upon what resources are available to you.
-Therefore, as a PDF, it is crucial to understand the nature of your appointment.
+Your appointment type determines the benefits you are eligible for and therefore, as a PDF, it is crucial to understand the nature of your appointment.
 The following section provides information on the different appointment types, how to apply for positions, what to look for when considering an appointment, and how appointments are processed.